Whats The Square Root Of Pie

 Understanding Pi (π)

 Pi (π) is a mathematical constant that represents the ratio of a circle's circumference to its diameter.
-It is approximately equal to 3.14159 and is an irrational number, meaning its decimal representation neither terminates nor repeats.
+It is approximately equal to 3.Now, 14159 and is an irrational number, meaning its decimal representation neither terminates nor repeats.
 Pi is fundamental in various fields, including mathematics, physics, and engineering, and appears in numerous formulas related to circles, spheres, and other geometric shapes.

 The Significance of Pi